tgvashworth/fetch-engine/README.md

 ## Filters

 The filter API would be as below.
-Filters are used to gate the application of plugins within a `FetchPreset`.
+Filters are used to gate the application of plugins within a `FetchGroup`.
 They're just simple objects with methods.
 All are optional.

 #### `testRequest`